 Allocation Breakdown: Will give you a snapshot of what tickets are available for sale through Brighton Fringe

 Customers by Concession: Will give you a list of all customers who have booked concession priced tickets, able to be sorted by the type of concession booked

 Customer by Promoter: Will give you a list of customers, booking ref/id and transaction reference numbers, full ticket purchase details, along with their customer number and post code for identification purchases.
 You should print off one of these reports for each performance and use it to verify all e-tickets presented on the door

-- Full Sales: Will give you a full summary of all events registered, total tickets sold (full price and concession) total value sold and number of tickets available for sale.
+Full Sales: Will give you a full summary of all events registered, total tickets sold (full price and concession) total value sold and number of tickets available for sale.

-- Full Sales Breakdown: Will give you an event by event breakdown of everything sold.
+Full Sales Breakdown: Will give you an event by event breakdown of everything sold.

-- Full Sales Breakdown Details: Will give you a report of all events inclusive of those that have no tickets sold.
+Full Sales Breakdown Details: Will give you a report of all events inclusive of those that have no tickets sold.

 Postcode Analysis Breakdown: Will give you a list of the different postcodes of customers who booked tickets to your event(s).

 Own Sales Summary: Will give you a concise list of total tickets sold for each event (not broken up by performance)

 Performance Holds Summary: Will let you know how tickets have been split between the Brighton Fringe (On Sale) and yourself (Hold - Venue).
 Please note.
 The actual capacity of the event is given by deducting the number in the ‘Do Not Sell’ column from the ‘Capacity’ column.

-- Stop Sale: Will give you a summary of tickets left to sell for a performance once you have stopped sales.
+Stop Sale: Will give you a summary of tickets left to sell for a performance once you have stopped sales.

 Ticket Movement: Will list the total and net amount of sales and refunds (along with the corresponding financial value) between two sets of dates

-- Ticket Sales Per Day Cumulative: Similar to Ticket Movement but will give a running total up to the current day.
+Ticket Sales Per Day Cumulative: Similar to Ticket Movement but will give a running total up to the current day.

-Performance Dates: If you leave the define report section blank, the report will automatically include every event in the on-sale period.
+New Report: Selecting a report for specific dates Performance Dates: If you leave the "Performance Start Date" and "Performance End Date" sections blank, the report will automatically include every event in the on-sale period.
 However, if you wish to find out sales for shows on specific days, you can input dates into the Performance Dates fields in each report to narrow down your search parameters.